rht-labs/lodestar-frontend/README.md

 ### OpenShift Container Platform Build and Deployment

 For use in an OpenShift Container Platform environment, this appliction is managed by the use of Helm templates.
-Please follow the instructions in the (deployment README)[deployment] for detailed instructions.
+Please follow the instructions in the [deployment README](deployment) for detailed instructions.

 ## Configuration Variables for local deployments